 In many Gospel stories, Jesus rejected cultural ideology in order to serve humanity.
-The Pharisees started conspiring to destroy him after he plucked grain and healed a man on the Sabbath, in violation of Hebrew ideology.
-His admonition that “the Sabbath was made for humankind, and not humankind for the Sabbath” did not move them, but Jesus knew that their ideology had become idolatry: they placed the letter of the scripture above the intent of God.
+After he plucked grain and healed a man on the Sabbath, in violation of Hebrew ideology, the Pharisees started conspiring to destroy him.
+His admonition that “the Sabbath was made for humankind, and not humankind for the Sabbath” did not move them.
+Jesus knew that their ideology had become idolatry: they placed the letter of the scripture above the intent of God.

 When we are most sure of our ideologies, we are least able to consider them wisely, so they are the most dangerous.
 Wisdom tells us mercy trumps idolatrous laws.
 By example Christ teaches us to examine them and use them to serve, not to blindly bend to them.
 God trusts us to think.
 Let’s trust God enough to do so.